agnid/text_sanitizer/README.md

 # Text sanitizer

-Simple text data parser to escape all non-ASCII characters.
+Very basic text data parser to escape all non-ASCII characters.
 Chars will be replaced with its ASCII version (e.g. ą with a, Ô with O, ẞ with ss).

+Parser works best for texts in latin alphabet.
+If your text include characters from non-latin alphabets or miscellaneous math symbols, they may not be replaced adequately.
+In such cases it is recommended to use script with -replace or -skip operator.

 ## Requirements
 * Program require Python 3.6 or higher and is run from the command line